-Notes and Leases Receivable
+Notes Receivable

 The University has a program utilizing discretely presented component units to support a broad range of functions.
-In certain cases, the discretely presented component units are involved in the financing of campus facilities as well as off-campus facilities serving the needs of the campus.
+In certain cases, the discretely presented component units are involved in the financing of campus facilities as well as offcampus facilities serving the needs of the campus.
 These facilities are mostly financed by SRB using either lease or loan arrangements.

 In the loan arrangement, facilities are financed or refinanced by a loan of SRB proceeds from the University to the discretely presented component units pursuant to a loan agreement.
-Under the terms of the loan agreement, in return for the loan from the University, the component unit agrees to acquire, construct and/or maintain the facility and to repay the loan to the University.
+Under the terms of the loan agreement, in return for the loan from the University, the component unit agrees to acquire, construct and/or maintain the facility and repay the loan to the University.
 The outstanding loan balance is carried by the University as notes receivable.
-Notes receivable from discretely presented component units increased from \$341.25 million in 2017 to \$376.75 million in 2018.
-The increase of \$35.49 million is due mainly to the new loan agreements for construction of facilities in the University amounting to \$46.23 million.
-Current year notes receivable collections were \$10.74 million.
+Notes receivable from discretely presented component units increased from \$376.75 million in 2018 to \$400.38 million in 2019.
+The increase of \$23.63 million is due mainly to the new loan agreements for construction of facilities on the University amounting to \$90.28 million, net of current year collections of \$66.65 million.